asimwe1/rust_chatapp/site/guide/7-fairings.md

   effected through fairings.
-You should **_not_** use a fairing to implement authentication or authorization (preferring to use a [request guard] instead) _unless_ the authentication or authorization applies to all or the overwhelming majority application.
+You should **_not_** use a fairing to implement authentication or authorization (preferring to use a [request guard] instead) _unless_ the authentication or authorization applies to all or the overwhelming majority of the application.
 On the other hand, you _should_ use a fairing to record timing and usage statistics or to enforce global security policies.